Yājñavalkya Smṛti: Commentary

 Five medieval era bhasya (review and commentaries) on Yajnavalkya Smrti have survived into the modern era.
 These are by Visvarupa (Bālakrīḍā, 750-1000 CE), Vijanesvara (Mitaksara, 11th or 12th century, most studied, from the Varanasi school), Apararka (Apararka-nibandha, 12th-century, from the Kashmir school), Sulapani (Dipakalika, 14th or 15th century) and Mitramisra (Viramitrodaya, 17th-century).

 Influence

 The legal theories in this text were likely very influential in medieval India, because its passages and quotes are found inscribed in every part of India, and these inscriptions are dated to be from around 10th to 11th century CE.
 The text is also widely commented upon, and referenced in popular works such as the 5th-century Panchatantra.
 The text is profusely quoted in chapters 253-258 of the extant manuscripts of the Agni Purana, and in chapters 93-106 of the Garuda Purana.

+It is a major text for the sources of the Hindu Law in the Indian judicial system.
+It is an authentic and duly recognised text in the Mithila school of the Hindu Law.